CloudsWeight/python/README.md

 - new_chat is a basic set of functions to begin listening to and decoding speech input
 - uses pocketsphinx to try to decode some text spoken into the microphone
 - requires: SpeechRecognition, wavio, setuptools

+# PDF to Text
+- get_iaa takes a pdf file that has text in the document and conerts it to plain text file